bylexus/adventofcode2020/README.md

 2. search for a pixel pattern, rotate/flip the image if needed (mine was not needed to rotate)
 3. mark, count, done.

+## Day 21 - Allergen Assessment

+This one was similar to day 16 - an elimination problem.
+But today it took me especially long to figure it out - mentally blocked from yesterday, I guess.

+Also, the code I produced is really ugly, with all that re-arranging, re-assigning maps/sets etc...
+I don't like it.
+It works, but I am sure there is a more elegant, more functional approach.
+Maybe I spend some time to clean it up a bit.